 Click Save at the bottom when finished.

 You can see below that the Trigger is Object updated.
 In this example, if the current value for Site on the ticket is Shelby AND the value for Category on the ticket is updated to Hardware, the automation rule will reassign the ticket to Janet Perez.

-Workflows allow your organization to automate processes.
+Workflows let your organization automate processes.
 As a process develops, there is often a need to update the request record with a new state or additional information.
-The Update Record action allows the workflow creator to update multiple fields, including most system fields and custom fields.
+The Update Record action lets the workflow creator update multiple fields, including most system fields and custom fields.

 Default value for State field